etseshoka-source/Bright-Coffee-Shop-Analysis/README.md

 # Bright-Coffee-Shop-Analysis
-This project analyzes Bright Coffee Shop sales data to discover insights into sales performance, customer behavior and product trends.
+This project analyzes Bright Coffee Shop historical sales data to discover insights into sales performance, customer behavior and product trends.

 ##Aim
-To provide the new CEO with an analysis that will assist in making informed decision to improve revenue and operational effeciency.
+To provide the new CEO with an analysis that will assist in making an informed decision to enhance revenue and operational effeciency.

 ##Objectives
 -To analyze sales distribution by product category